Fabulang/stories/en/a2-i-love-axolotls.md

 Christopher thought about it.
 "They've got amazing abilities," he said.
 "Because of them, a sixty-year-old man spent a whole day with his busy, thirty-year-old daughter.
 I love axolotls."

-(Based on the experiences of [user '46from1971' on Reddit](https://www.reddit.com/r/confession/s/bFIKHRf9jR).
+(Inpsired by the experiences of [user '46from1971' on Reddit](https://www.reddit.com/r/confession/s/bFIKHRf9jR).
 Details have been changed or invented.)